TabbycatDebate/tabbycat/docs/install/linux.rst

 .. admonition:: Advanced users
   :class: tip

-  These instructions are for Ubuntu 14.04 and higher.
+  These instructions are for Ubuntu, and are targeted at Ubuntu 18.04.
 If you have another distribution of Linux, we trust you'll know how to navigate the package manager for your distribution to install the dependencies.

 .. _install-linux-python: